Key takeaways

 Squarespace: Best for branding and design

 Squarespace can meet the needs of small to mid-size organizations with its high-quality design features for creating modern websites.
-Squarespace e-commerce capabilities include inventory management, product variations, and abandoned cart recovery, which is better than GoDaddy’s e-commerce option.
-Squarespace advanced SEO with built-in features that use SEO elements like sitemaps, meta titles, and descriptions, making website pages easily discoverable.
+Its e-commerce capabilities include inventory management, product variations, and abandoned cart recovery, which is better than GoDaddy’s e-commerce option.
+Additionally, its advanced SEO with built-in features that use SEO elements like sitemaps, meta titles, and descriptions, making website pages easily discoverable.

 Pros